-At the Law Offices of Mark D. Brynteson, estate planning Attorney Brynteson uses his 35 years of legal experience to help you understand the different elements of an estate plan and determine which of them are most important for you.
-Attorney Brynteson is committed to serving people in Northern Illinois, including Belvidere, Rockford, Dekalb and Sycamore.
+Estate planning Attorney Mark D. Brynteson, uses his 35 years of legal experience to help you understand the various elements of an estate plan.
+Furthermore, he can help you determine which of them are most important for you.
+Attorney Brynteson is committed to serving people in Northern Illinois, including Belvidere, Rockford, DeKalb and Sycamore.

 - Wills and/or Trust